w3f/polkadot-wiki/docs/learn-DOT.md

 DOT is the native token of the Polkadot network in a similar way that BTC is the native token of Bitcoin or ether is the native token of the Ethereum blockchain.

-Kusama tokens (KSM) and DOT tokens both have 12 decimal places, with the smallest unit being the Planck (a reference to (Planck Length)[https://en.wikipedia.org/wiki/Planck_length], the smallest possible distance in the physical Universe).
+Kusama tokens (KSM) and DOT tokens both have 12 decimal places, with the smallest unit being the Planck (a reference to [Planck Length](https://en.wikipedia.org/wiki/Planck_length), the smallest possible distance in the physical Universe).
 You can compare the Planck to satoshis or wei, while the DOT is like a bitcoin or an ether.

 **Polkadot**
 |Unit |Decimal Places|